Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance_traceable.md

 # command syntax: Log into a service account with platform tooling credentials:
 axway auth login --client-id <id> --secret-file <path> --username <email>

-# the command will prompt you to enter your username password
+# the command will prompt you to enter your username and password
 ```

 Sample: